Phrenzi/slate/source/includes/_management_settings.md

 }
 ```

-This endpoint require manager authenticate, and update cash_back for current establishment.
+This endpoint authenticated by `Manager Token`, and update cash_back for current establishment.

 ### HTTP Request